 - Independent school – Independent schools may determine whether the school registers homeschoolers.
 Contact the school to learn more about its homeschooling policy.

-Note: Children in Grades 10, 11, or 12 may enrol in a distributed learning course and also be registered as a homeschooler.
+Note: Children in Grades 10, 11, or 12 may enrol in a online learning course and also be registered as a homeschooler.

 The principal must register the child of any parent who wishes his/her child to be educated at home.